IEEE-SaTML/2025/content/papers/checklist/content.md

 #### General

-- At the end of your paper, the order of sections should be: Acknowledgments, References, then Appendices.

-- Acknowledgments should be a unnumbered section.

-- Appendix section number should be a letter.
-You can use `\appendix` followed by a regular `\section` command to format appendices

 #### Title Page

 - Use title case for the paper's title.
 Capitalize the first letter of each word, except for small words like “and” and “or.”